scottslowe/lowescott.github.io/_posts/2010-08-20-fixing-inactive-new-paths-on-an-emc-clariion.md

 - Storage
 ---

 I ran into an issue in the lab today with some VMware ESX 4.0 hosts and some older CLARiiON CX3 arrays.
-I'd been working to fix up the lab so that it more properly reflects a "best practices" configuration with dual SAN fabrics, dual-homed HBAs and CNAs, network connections spread across multiple physical switches, etc.--you know, all the wonderful things that we recommend to our customers.
+I'd been working to fix up the lab so that it more properly reflects a "best practices" configuration with dual SAN fabrics, dual-homed HBAs and CNAs, network connections spread across multiple physical switches, etc.---you know, all the wonderful things that we recommend to our customers.

 As a result of cross-connecting both the HBAs and the CLARiiON's storage processors to both SAN fabrics, I ended up with more paths to the LUNs than I had previously.
 This was, of course, fully expected.
 Upon browsing the properties for the datastore in the vSphere Client, however, I still saw only four paths---two target ports on each storage processor---when I expected to see more.
 Upon closer inspection, I determined that I wasn't seeing the ports on the array that I had recently connected to the second fabric.